aleexam/rx_observable/README.md

 ```

 Important!
 Make sure to not update observables in widget build code, it will lead to endless loop.
-Also notice, that values used in conditions are not automatically registered, and you should mention them in predefinedObservables.
+Also notice, that for nested context (like builder, etc) fields will not be tracked.
+You can manually track fields using field.observe() inside Observe() widget.

 ## Why is this better than mobX, BLoc, getX?